wso2/docs-updates/en/docs/updates/update-commands.md

 Apply an available hotfix.

-Apply-hotfix command applies available hotfix to the product distribution.
+Apply-hotfix command applies an available hotfix to the product distribution.
 This path should be pointed to a `.zip` file that contains a WSO2 provided hotfix.

 !!!
 Note
-    That a Hotfix cannot be applied when an update is take immidiately before taking a Hotfix.
+    That a Hotfix cannot be applied when an update is taken immediately before taking a Hotfix.

 **Options**